nielskee/draft-articles/TechnicalHiringPart2.md

   they made, things they think worked out well, things they would do differently.
 It's great insight.

+- Have many reviewers, but also agree in your team a set of points to cover in code reviews, so that it's applied fairly and consistently across candidates.
+A simple checklist is a good way to capture this.

 - Feed the candidate's solution forward into the live technical interview - it can make a great discussion point.